open-source-tabletop/respawn/respawn.md

 #### Objectives

-- Each team scores 5 Victory Points if they control the central objective at the end of a round.
+- Each team scores 4 Victory Points if they control the central objective at the end of a round.
 - Each team scores 1 Victory Point each time they kill an enemy character.
-This is increased to 2 Victory Points if the enemy character is within 3 inches of the control objective.
+This is increased to 2 Victory Points if the enemy character is within 1 inch of the control objective.

-The first team to reach 15 Victory Points wins the match, or the player with the most Victory Points at the end of Round 5.
+The first team to reach 15 Victory Points wins the match, or the player with the most Victory Points when the game ends.

-## Season Play
+## Tournament Games

-Respawn can be played in one-off matches, or you can play over multiple games, with multiple players, representing a whole season of games.
-This adds additional perks for your teams that they can earn through their success and a bigger challenge in competing not just for a single victory, but to become the Season Champion.
+Respawn can be played in one-off matches, or you can play over multiple games, with multiple players, representing a tournament of games.
+This adds additional perks for your teams that they can earn through their success and a bigger challenge in competing not just for a single victory, but to become the Tournament Champions.

+A typical tournament involves each player playing 5 games and a final.
+For the initial 5 games, where relevant, you should randomise which player is playing against opponent.
+Players will score 2 points for winning their game, 1 point for a draw, and no points for a defeat.
+The last game is a special format elimination deathmatch featuring multiple players.
+If you have up to 4 players in your tournament, all players will take part in this game.
+If you have more than 4 players you should arrange the players into tiered matches as best fits, aiming to have 3-4 players in each game.
+The elimination deathmatch determines the final positions of each player.

+### Elimination Deathmatch

+The Elimination Deathmatch is a special mission designed for 2-4 players.
+Unlike most games of Respawn, players have a limited number of Respawns available to them equal to the number of points they have scored during the first 5 games of the tournament.
+The Elimination Deathmatch has no round limit.

+#### Battlefield

+The battlefield should be set up with 6 entry points spaced randomly around the outside of the battlefield numbered from 1 - 6.
+Each time a character is brought onto the battlefield from reserve the player must roll 2d6 and choose their entry point number from one of those dice results.

+#### Objectives

+There are no Victory Points to score in the Elimination Deathmatch, the goal is to be the last team on the battlefield.
+As each team runs out of respawns they will no longer be able to bring back their characters.
+When a player loses their last character and has no remaining respawns they are eliminated.
+The players final positions in the tournament are determined by the order they are eliminated, with the last player winning that match.